nedzik/rally-on-gcp/python/readme.md

     python main.py loader 2020-11-01
 ```
 * The loader will show the progress - currently loading the data
-  from 07/01/2020 till 11/29/2020 takes about 30 minutes due to how Rally
+  from 07/01/2020 till 11/29/2020 for a ~150 strong org takes about
-  navigates its object graph.
+  30 minutes due to how Rally navigates its object graph.

 ## Testing Cloud Function Handler for Scheduler